-A planning decision will be made this year.
-The first housebuilders will be announced.
-Early work on site is expected in winter 2023.
+Outline planning permission for Otterpool Park was granted on 4 April 2023.
+The first housebuilders will be announced this year and early work on site is expected in winter 2023.

 When is it happening?